Azure/azure-tokens/README.md

-> Note: Azure Token Store is in Private Preview, and can be accessed by contacting our team, and completing the onboarding process under NDA.
-Private Preview features like Token Store are primarily meant to gather feedback, and should not be used in production.
-Support may be discontinued in the future.
+> Note: This iteration of Azure Token Store Private Preview has been deprecated.
+We are working to bring this functionaly back in a more integrated way.
+Follow this Repo for updates in the future.

 # Azure Token Store